MridulKaushik3/Python_Projects/README.md

-Certainly!
-Here’s a revised version of your project repository, with the projects framed as personal practice projects in Python instead of an internship:

----

 # Python Project Repository

 Welcome to my Python Project Repository!
 In this repository, you will find three distinct projects that I developed to enhance my programming skills: a calculator, a to-do list application, and a password generator.
 Each project reflects my commitment to coding best practices, user-focused design, and delivering high-quality software solutions.